-- A) Provided that the cumulative average has not fallen below 3.0, after the completion of 15-16 credit hours of required courses, the student can submit an application to start working on the dissertation. - B) The concerned Deanship issues a recommendation for the appointment of dissertation supervisors, the dissertation title, and the dissertation outline. - C) The Master's student's supervisor must be a Professor or an Associate Professor.
-In special circumstances determined by the Deanship, an Assistant Professor can be appointed if such an appointment does not conflict with local accreditation conditions. - D) A Viva Voce Committee is formed only after the student had completed all other programme requirements, provided that his/her cumulative average is not below 3.0. - E) The Viva Voce committee shall consist of: - 1) The student's supervisor. - 2) A staff member from the Deanship. - 3) An external examiner Ph.D. holder from outside the University in the country branch, provided that his/her specialization is closely related to the topic of the dissertation, or it is required by local accreditation. - F) The result of the Viva Voce shall be: - 1) Pass Dissertation is accepted. - 2) Fail Dissertation is rejected. - 3) Referred the student is asked to amend the dissertation within a period of not later than four months.
+- A) Provided that the cumulative average has not fallen below 3.00, after the completion of 15-16 credit hours of required courses, the student can submit an application to start working on the dissertation. - B) The concerned Deanship issues a recommendation for the appointment of dissertation supervisors, the dissertation title, and the dissertation outline. - C) The Master's students supervisor must be a Professor or an Associate Professor.
+In special circumstances determined by the Deanship, an Assistant Professor can be appointed if such an appointment does not conflict with local accreditation conditions. - D) A Viva Voce Committee is formed only after the student had completed all other programme requirements, provided that his/her cumulative average is not below 3.00. - E) The Viva Voce committee shall consist of: - 1) The student's supervisor. - 2) A staff member from the Deanship. - 3) An external examiner Ph.D. holder from outside the University in the country branch, provided that his/her specialization is closely related to the topic of the dissertation, or it is required by local accreditation. - F) The result of the Viva Voce shall be: - 1) Pass Dissertation is accepted. - 2) Fail Dissertation is rejected. - 3) Referred The student is asked to amend the dissertation within a period of not later than four months.
 If the committee accepts the amendment, he/she shall have passed. - 4) If a student fails to pass the Viva Voce, he/she shall be given a second chance.
-If he/she fails again then he/she shall be expelled from the programme. - G) The result of the Viva Voce is entered onto the student's record as either a Fail or a Pass.
+If he/she fails again then he/she shall be expelled from the programme. - G) The result of the Viva Voce is entered onto the student's record as either a Fail or a Pass. - H) A student expelled from a certain programme may apply to a new programme, subject to the provisions of Article 18, Clause C herein.